DrPayne25/Reading-Notes/HTML.md

 Use your terminal to make changes to act commit push flow
 Slow down times in the videos that you want to to better see what Brad is doing
 You only clone once!!!! use push and pull to adjust the code in your local and GitHub
+Angled brackets in HTML denote **elements** Elements are made up of two tags an opening tag and a closing tag example written in the code if you inspect this line!
+Do that by right clicking on the page and hit inspect on Google Chrome<HTML></Html> < HTML > < /HTML > or remove the spaces in this when writing the code
+Each Element tells the browser something about the info inbetween tags

 **HTML:** Hyper Text Mark Down Learning
 ![bradexample](https://user-images.githubusercontent.com/81712870/114134390-87875900-98bc-11eb-8d9a-109e3fbeb69f.png)